Assistant Vice Provost, Executive Director

 Jess Buller (she/her/hers) is a Career Consultant working with students in the College of Agriculture, Health, and Natural Resources.
 Jess meets with students to discuss and explore all aspects of their career development.
 Additionally, Jess serves as a coordinator for the Career Champion Program, working to create relationships with faculty and staff to further career readiness knowledge across campus.

 Jess graduated with a Bachelor of Science in Sport and Event Management from Elon University and a Master of Education in Higher Education in Student Affairs from the University of South Carolina.
 Prior to her current role, Jess served as a Graduate Assistant in the University of South Carolina Career Center for two years, where she met with students to assist with choosing a major and career, graduate school searches, interview preparation, the job search, and resume and cover letter reviews.

 Assistant Director of Graduate Student Career Programs and Services

-Assistant Director for Corporate Partner Relations
+Associate Director, Corporate Partner Relations

-Lisa McGuire is the assistant director responsible for corporate partner relations, connecting employers to UConn students and alumni.
+Lisa McGuire is the associate director responsible for corporate partner relations, connecting employers to UConn students and alumni.
 She manages the external relations and corporate functions and is responsible for maintaining and expanding the hiring of UConn students and alumni; and supports fundraising efforts for career-related events and programs.
 She recruits and consults with employers on best strategies for establishing and developing effective recruitment programs for both full and part-time employees.